The Library offers the opportunity to succeed in service to all Jefferson County residents according to the Library’s mission statement:

 While on Library premises or while traveling in a Library owned vehicle, no employee may use, possess, distribute, sell, or be under the influence of alcohol or illegal drugs.
 The legal use of prescribed drugs is permitted on the job only if it does not impair the employee’s ability to perform essential job functions effectively and safely so as not to endanger other individuals in the workplace.
 If the employee appears to be under the influence of drugs or alcohol, the supervisor will take appropriate action.
 Such violations may also have legal consequences.

 State law prohibits smoking in Library buildings or within 8 feet of Library public entrances.

 Employees should avoid being in the Library alone before or after regular Library hours unless scheduled to work.

 Employees should store purses and other valuables in a secure location.

 Employees leaving after dark are encouraged to leave together and make certain that all employees’ vehicles start before departing.

-Anyone involved in an accident or medical emergency during working hours at the Library or in any other location where he/she is considered to be on work time should seek appropriate medical attention as soon as possible.
-Any employee who has an accident or medical emergency during working hours must report the full details of the accident or emergency to his/her immediate supervisor or Director as soon as possible.
-Any on-the-job injury must be reported to the Director within 48 hours of injury.
+Anyone involved in an accident or medical emergency during working hours at the Library or in any other location where they are considered to be on work time should seek appropriate medical attention as soon as possible.
+Any employee who has an accident or medical emergency during working hours must report the full details of the accident or emergency to their immediate supervisor or the Library Director as soon as possible.
+Any on-the-job injury must be reported to the Library Director within 48 hours of injury.